sphere-of-influence/sphere-of-influence.github.io/README.md

 # Sphere of Influence (Platform)

-Sphere of Influence is a barebones distributed platform for mapping curated news on Twitter.
+Sphere of Influence is a barebones distributed platform for mapping curated content on Twitter.

 The front-end is as light as possible and the back-end is a stateless RESTful API.
 Content is sourced from contributers by using Twitter as the CMS.